Node Setup

 MONIKER="<your-node-name>"

-bitsongd init $MONIKER \
+bitsongd init $MONIKER --chain-id $CHAIN_ID --default-denom utbtsg

 Download the genesis file from the networks repository:

--o ~/.bitsongd/config/genesis.json
+curl -L https://raw.githubusercontent.com/bitsongofficial/networks/refs/heads/master/testnet/crescendo-1/genesis.json -o ~/.bitsongd/config/genesis.json

 Configure the Node